 There are close historical ties between the two countries, especially due to German immigration during the 19th century.
 This German influence can be felt even today, particularly in the coffee-growing region in northern Nicaragua.
 Around a thousand German nationals live in Nicaragua and several hundred Nicaraguans in Germany.

 Trade between the two countries is developing slowly but steadily from a low level.
-In 2016, it was worth just under 112 million euros.
-Nicaragua’s main exports to Germany are agricultural products and its main imports from Germany are manufactured goods.
+I in 20176, it was worth just under 112 around 125 million euros and the trade balance was almost even.
+Nicaragua’s main exports to Germany are agricultural products and its main imports from Germany are manufactured electrical goods and machinery.
 Nicaragua runs a trade deficit with Germany.
 A German-Nicaraguan investment protection and promotion agreement has been in force since 2001.

 A growing number of German tourists are discovering the land of lakes and volcanoes as a holiday destination.
-Around 18,000 Germans currently visit Nicaragua every year.
+Around 18,000 Germans currently visited Nicaragua in 2017 every year.

 The German companies Ritter Sport and Dräxlmaier are among Nicaragua’s biggest employers.

 Nicaragua was a priority country of German development cooperation until the end of 2011.
 The main aim of Germany’s engagement there was reducing poverty.
-In response to growing democratic deficits in Nicaragua, such as the controversial elections in November 2011, the German Government decided to restrict official development cooperation to the priority area of water.
-The aim of this programme is to strengthen national institutions in this area so as to ensure sustainable management of national water resources and improved access to affordable and qualitatively adequate drinking-water and sanitation services for the general population.
+In response to growing democratic deficits in Nicaragua, such as the controversial elections in November 2011, the German Government decided to restrict oOfficial development cooperation between Germany and Nicaragua focuses on to the priority area of water.
+The aim of this programme is to strengthen national institutions in this area sector so as to ensure sustainable management of national water resources and improved access to affordable and qualitatively adequate drinking-water and sanitation services for the general population.
 Through regional programmes, Germany is also supporting the development of renewable energies.

 With aggregate development cooperation worth one billion euros, Germany has so far been one of the country’s principal bilateral donors in this area.
 Among other measures, Germany cancelled Nicaragua’s bilateral debts totalling 492 million euros in June 2004 under the Heavily Indebted Poor Countries (HIPC) Initiative.